utsusemi82/Data-Structure-WIA1002/README.md

 I am a CS student of batch 2021/2022.

-This is the respository for the course **WIA1002 Data Structure** which is one of the programming course in Faculty of Computer Science and Information Technology, University of Malaya.
+This is the repository for the course **WIA1002 Data Structure** which is one of the programming course in Faculty of Computer Science and Information Technology, University of Malaya.

-I would share the solutions of the tutorial and lab in this respository.
+I would share the solutions of the tutorial and lab in this repository.

 Kindly make a pull request if there's any error in the codes.